ToxPuro/astaroth/doc/Astaroth_API_specification_and_user_manual/API_specification_and_user_manual.md

 } AcMesh;
 ```

-`AcMeshInfo` holds all the parameters required to run DSL kernel.
+`AcMeshInfo` holds all the parameters required to execute DSL kernels.
 The following built-in parameters are available:

 | Type | Built-in parameter | Description | Required |
 | ---- | --------- | ----------- | -------- |